nasa/trick/docs/documentation/building_a_simulation/Environment-Variables.md

 ```
 ### TRICK_GTE_EXT

-`TRICK_GTE_EXT` allows you to compile exported `make` variables into your sim executeable so that default values are available for them at run time.
+`TRICK_GTE_EXT` allows you to compile exported `make` variables into your sim executable so that default values are available for them at run time.
 These "baked in" variables will use the default compile-time values only if they are not already defined at run time.
 You do this by adding them to `TRICK_GTE_EXT`, which is a space-delimited list of names.

 **[Defining Variables](https://www.gnu.org/software/make/manual/html_node/Environment.html)**
 You can define a variable directly in a makefile by making an assignment to it.
 However, variables can also come from the environment in which `make` is run.
 Every environment variable that `make` sees when it starts up is transformed into a `make` variable with the same name and value.
 However, an explicit assignment in a makefile, or with a command argument, overrides the environment.